rajeevlraman/Homelab/README.md

 ## Overview
 Welcome to ***Dashershomelab*** I've created this environment to learn and understand various aspects of networking, monitoring, prevention, administration, and hardening techniques.
-It's been an incredible learning experience, and I'm excited to share my setup with you.
+It's been an incredible learning experience, and I'm excited to share my setup with you.<br><br>

-### Hardware
+## Hardware
 - **Host PC:** Repurposed gaming PC with RAM upgraded to 64GB and a 2TB M.2 storage for enhanced performance.
 - **Network Segmentation:** I've segmented the network to simulate an internal and external network, using span ports to direct all data to the monitoring system.
 - **Raspberry Pis:** I've included three Raspberry Pis in my setup:
   - One hosts Nessus vulnerability scanner.
   - Another runs Home Assistant for home automation.
-  - The third Pi is dedicated to Pi-Hole, serving as my DNS server primarily for ad-blocking.
+  - The third Pi is dedicated to Pi-Hole, serving as my DNS server primarily for ad-blocking.<br><br>

-### Virtual Machines
+## Virtual Machines
 - **Host OS:** Windows 11
 - **Firewall/IDS:** PfSense with Snort extension
 - **External Attack Machine:** Kali Linux